 Evelyn remembers little of the drama — or the anxiety that gripped her parents and other Viennese Jews.
 In fact, she remembers nothing about Vienna.
 Many decades later, when she and her mother made a pilgrimage to Austria, it was as if Evelyn were seeing the city for the first time.

-Of course, she was just 4 when the family made their hasty departure.
+Of course, she was just 2 when the family made their hasty departure from Vienna.
 Her memories of Riga are those of a child.
 For instance, she recalls running down a staircase and bumping into a boy at the base of the stairs.
 In the impact, he scratched her nose.
 The scar stayed with her for many years.

 “We knew it was going to be either the Russians or the Nazis that came in, and for us, very luckily, it was the Russians,” Evelyn said during a 2008 interview recorded at the Oregon Jewish Museum and Center for Holocaust Education (OJMCHE).